sujoung/MovieRecommender/README.md

 # Movie Recommender system

-language : python
+* language : python3
-source : tmdb 5000 database from kaggle, movielens data(ml-latest-small)
+* source : tmdb 5000 database from kaggle, movielens data(ml-latest-small)

-## Q. How to run?

-1) Download all data in a folder
-2) Open terminal
-3) cd YOUR PATH
+* description : This is a movie recommender system.
+When you execute program, system asks you what movie you like and dislike and based on your preference, it recommends similar movies.
+For evaluation, actual users' ratings dataset is used.
+Using Pearson correlation coefficient, the missing parts of the rating data are filled.

+## There are two types of models (Choose one of them)
+* cosine similarity model : extract features, find N most similar movies, concatenate
+* k-means clustering model : integrate feature information into one string, clustering

+## There are two types of evaluation
+* Precision, Recall, F1 score
+* Mean average precision

 ------------------------------------------------------------
 If you have only.py files
 ------------------------------------------------------------
-4) Please download .csv files from
+1) Please download .csv files from

 * https://www.kaggle.com/tmdb/tmdb-movie-metadata - > size: 9 MB
 * https://grouplens.org/datasets/movielens/latest/ - > ml-latest-small.zip (size: 1 MB)

-5) python3 doc2vec_features.py
+2) python3 doc2vec_features.py
-6) python3 train_kmeans.py
+3) python3 train_kmeans.py
-7) python3 make_dummy_eval.py
+4) python3 make_dummy_eval.py
-8) python3 fill_dummpy.py
+5) python3 fill_dummpy.py
 * It takes quite long time, prepare a movie and watch it...
 ------------------------------------------------------------

 ------------------------------------------------------------
 If you already have everything (.model, .pkl)
 ------------------------------------------------------------
-9) python3 sujoungs_recommender.py
+6) python3 sujoungs_recommender.py
 -------------------------------------------------------------

-## Make sure that you have .csv files.
+## Make sure that you have all the .csv files needed
 * tmdb_5000_movies.csv
 * tmdb_5000_credits.csv
 * ratings.csv